 WWE's The Undertaker, a zombie gravedigger who can levitate and/or bring down lightning every so often... and decides the way to use this is to go be a wrestling champion.
 Go figure.

 It's worked out DAMN WELL for him, though.
-21-0 at WrestleMania, four WWE World Heavyweight Title reigns, maintained a dedicated fanbase since his debut all the way back in November 1990, respect and admiration of the entire industry, legendary status, what more could one want?
+21-0 at WrestleMania, four WWE World Heavyweight Title reigns, maintained a dedicated fanbase since his debut all the way back in November 1990, respect and admiration of the entire industry, legendary status?
+Hard to imagine putting his situation to better use.

 Zombies in Super Meat Boy are corpses of a dead Meat Boy.
 Meat Boy respawns as normal when he dies, but his former dead body is resurrected as zombie, potentially making the amount of zombies infinite.
 Those zombies tend to hang around Hell and Rapture and are also capable of fusing together into a larger creature.